GettEngineering/logart/log/README.md

 screen (or black on white) is not the most convenient way.
 It's much clearer to read colored and well shaped log.
 Using `WithField/s` allows to log formatter do it's job much better.
 What does it mean?
-To more information please refer to `logrus-formatter` package.
+To more information please refer to `logrus-human-formatter` package.

 -----